St Estevam: History

-The villagers of this island were originally Hindus, until people chose to convert to Christianity in the 1550s.
-Sampur Santu, a Gaonkar (villager) was one of the first to convert in 1555.
+The villagers of this island were originally Hindus, until the Jesuits began converting them to Christianity in the 1550s.
+Sampur Santu, a gaonkar (villager) was one of the first to be converted in 1555.

 Tolto, a smaller island, was a home to a passage connecting to Dauji, in Old Goa.
 It was called Ramachi Tar.
 Tolto was also home to nine houses of the Portuguese aristocracy (fidalgos) from the 16th to the 18th centuries.

 The model of the dwelling structures here involves rows of houses sharing walls and roofs.
-This is part of a tradition, which helped villagers seek help when attacked.
+This is part of a tradition, which helped villagers seek help when attacked by Marathas.

 The villagers were known as tarvotti (seafarers).
 While the Portuguese wooden ships were fixed at the Cumbharjua canal, villagers of St Estevam would be recruited to substitute for those who had died on these ships due to scurvy.

 Dedicated to the Sacred Heart of Jesus, a monument was unveiled on a hillock on the island, on 26 December 1926.
 Some people erroneously refer to it as the statue of Christ the King.
-It was brought from Rome by Fr Antonio Leandro da Rosa.
+It was brought from Rome by Fr.
+Antonio Leandro da Rosa.
 Another monument, dedicated to the Sacred Heart of Mary, lies in the compound of the St. Stephen Church and was inaugurated on 31 December 1943.

 St. Stephen's feast is celebrated on 26 December every year at the church dedicated to him.
 Saint Stephen is referred to as a Protomartyr of Christianity, and his name is derived from the Greek word "stephanos", which means wreath or crown.

 Santo Estevao Church

-After the conversion of the villagers to Christianity, the Jesuits built the church in 1575.
-It was dedicated to St. Stephen (Santo Estevao), and was constructed after destroying the Ravalnath Temple.
+After the conversion of all the villagers to Christianity, the Jesuits built the church in 1575 on the site of the Ravalnath temple.
+The church was dedicated to St. Stephen (Santo Estevão).